georgewatson/georgewatson.me/privacy_policy.md

     Stores your chosen stylesheet,
     if you choose to interact with the stylesheet selector in this website's footer
+    (such as to choose dark mode or the high-accessibility option)
   * **Content:**
     The name of your chosen stylesheet;
     may be automatically set with the value `default`